• Skip to main content

 Recipe Notes and Tips

 • Bake Longer than you Think! - While most muffins bake up quicker, these need longer than you think!
-At least 30 to 35 minutes, but probably closer to 40 to cook all the way through.
+At least 35 minutes, but probably closer to 40 or 45 to cook all the way through.
 This is because these are 12 BIG muffins!
 Plus they contain a lot of pumpkin puree and banana, which just takes longer to bake through and set up.

 • These are BIG muffins! - Yes you can fit all that batter into 12 muffin cups!
 They will be really full, which makes those huge beautiful muffin tops!
 If you want smaller muffins, go ahead and divide them into 14 or 15 muffins.
 I like to squeeze them into one pan!
 Just remember, big muffins need longer to cook!